Perimenopause vs. Menopause: How to Navigate the Three Stages of the Transition

 Understanding the difference between perimenopause and menopause helps you identify your stage, interpret symptoms like hot flashes, brain fog, or weight gain more clearly, and make informed decisions about support.

-The Architecture of the Shift: A Quick Science Snapshot
+The Three Menopause Stages: A Quick Science Snapshot

 Before exploring each stage, it helps to understand the system behind the change.